diding/fujiyama/README.md

 # fujiyama
 Mountain Fuji Terrain with Three.js
-Data: SRTM Elevation data

 Visualizing digital elevation model on web environment using three.js.
+SRTM is used as elevation data source.